Calling Catfish – How to Spot a Fake…

 - Skype ‘em.
 If they don’t want to Skype, Facetime or even Snapchat, this is a big red flag.
 Catfishes are often very camera shy.
 It’s an easy excuse to spot because they are hiding their true identity, so beware.

 - Watch out for elaborate stories e.g., lies.
 Catfishes tell outrageous lies which are often a dead give-a-way.
-A Catfish may well claim to be a model or work in the music industry.
+A Catfish may well claim to be a model, be in a job that makes them travel to extravagant locations or work in the music industry.
 This will create little niggling doubts in your mind, listen to them!

 If you are going to meet up with someone online, we would strongly recommend that you do it in a public place like the shopping Mall.
 Always arrange to meet in the daytime and always tale somebody with you or at least have a mate nearby on standby.
 Most importantly, never go without telling an adult first.